mwaddoups/mountains-v2/README.md

 On a base Ubuntu 24.04 droplet, we

 1. Install nginx via apt.
-Set worker_processes to 1 in `/etc/nginx.conf`.
 2. Set a default config in `/etc/nginx/sites-enabled/mountains` for reverse proxy, and symlink
 3. Follow the instructions from certbot to enable https, and set to renew in crontab.
+4. Git clone our repo, and install uv

 TODO